geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 One of the most obvious (and most important) purposes of constructors is to provide a way to initialize an instance of a type[^initialization-cpp].
-Say we have a simple class definition like so:
+Say we have a simple class declaration like so:

 ```c++
 class Rectangle {